 What’s our Secret to Success in Teacher Formation?

 AMU’s unique 64 unit liberal arts core is what will form you and set you apart.
 Any school can train you to teach, Ave will give you something to teach about!
-In our carefully structured academic core, you will develop a deep knowledge of all key academic disciples taught with integrity and integration by caring professors who will know you by name.
+In our carefully structured academic core, you will develop a deep knowledge of all key academic disciplines taught with integrity and integration by caring professors who will know you by name.

 With a love for life, knowledge, and truth, you will then learn specific skills and techniques to reach even the most at-risk students.
 You will have the chance to train and hone your skills in some of the most demanding situations with some of the most at-risk students in the country.
 This unparalleled experience will give you the skills and confidence to work in any educational environment- a point which will not be lost on your future principals.

 Who you are as a fully alive human person is what will touch the hungry hearts and souls of the students who will ultimately be placed in your care for formation.
 Pedagogical skills alone will not suffice.
-You need to demand more of your education and preparation because your students will demand more of you as a human being before they into their lives, their hopes, and their dreams.
+You need to demand more of your education and preparation because your students will demand more of you as a human being before they let you into their lives, their hopes, and their dreams.
 We are here to serve their dreams and yours.

 You are needed.